kartiksrinivas007/NABLA-Automatic-differentiation/README.md

 Nabla is a Domain specific langauge built for the purpose of Tensor Operations and Automatic differentiation
 <br>
 It uses dynamically built computational graphs for back-propagation.
-Take a look at the codw below
+Take a look at the code below

 ```python
 var Tensor a[2][2]  = [[2.0, 3.0],[4.0, 5.0]];